Banner

 Counseling & Creating a New Entity

-Bryan McGann is a Clinical Professor of Law and Director of the Start-Up Ventures Clinic at Duke Law School.
+Bryan McGann is a Clinical Professor of Law, Director of the Start-Up Ventures Clinic, and Director of the dual degree Program in Law and Entrepreneurship at Duke Law School.
 Prior to joining the Duke Law faculty in 2016, McGann had a broad career as a lawyer, entrepreneur, and commercial banker.
-He is of-counsel to the Smith Anderson firm in Raleigh, an entrepreneur in residence at the University of North Carolina, and a contributor to the Blackstone Entrepreneurs Network.
+He is of-counsel to the Smith Anderson firm in Raleigh, and an entrepreneur in residence at the University of North Carolina.
 McGann is the inventor and founder of the Pill Pockets® brand pet treats, the world's leading medicine delivery aid for animals.
 After building and commercializing the brand, McGann's company was acquired by Mars, Incorporated and today the Pill Pockets® brand is sold across the United States and around the world under various Mars' divisions.
-He also co-owns Sundial Homes, a general contracting firm building lakefront, residential property, and McGann has recently been granted a U.S. patent on a medical brace to aid in the rehabilitation and recovery of orthopedic surgical patients.
+He also co-owns Sundial Homes, a general contracting firm building lakefront, residential property, and McGann has been granted a U.S. patent on a medical brace to aid in the rehabilitation and recovery of orthopedic surgical patients.
 Prior to his practice of law, McGann was vice president of a regional commercial bank, and is a graduate of the North Carolina School of Banking.
-He received his JD from the University of North Carolina School of Law.
+He received his JD from the University of North Carolina School of Law, and his LLM in Law and Entrepreneurship from Duke University.

 Practice and Strategic Development of International Transactions: Investment in Latin America